arky02/Eicon_DoD/README.md

-DoD - Dig Out Discrimination!
+DoD - "Dig Out Discrimination!"
 =========
 ### KeyBoard Application that sensors discriminative(or may be inappropriative) words while typing - created by Android studio.